AbuseIO/AbuseIO/README.md

 At this point we assume you have a working web- and mailserver.
 The configuration of these components is outside the scope of this document.

+The AbuseIO scripts can be placed anywhere on your system.
+You should point your webserver to APP/htdocs.

 Some additional packages are required:

 #### Ubuntu